 - National licence grade A (following Art.
-16 DMSB licence terms 2015) - International licence grade D (following Art.
-19 DMSB licence terms 2015) - International licence grade C (following Art.
-20 DMSB licence terms 2015) - National Junior licence (National licence grade D) (following Art.
-18 DMSB licence terms 2015) - 4.2 All Drivers, holding a National or International EU-Professional-Licence and an ASN authorisation for foreign licence holders, may participate in the Championship and are eligible to score points and receive price money. - 4.3 Drivers, holding an International Licence grade B, A or a Super-Licence, may not participate in the Championship. - 4.4 Drivers, holding one of the licenses listed in Article 4.1 issued by a foreign ASN and an ASN authorisation for foreign licence holders, may participate in the Championship, but are not eligible to score points nor receive price money.
+16 DMSB licence terms 2016) - International licence grade D (following Art.
+19 DMSB licence terms 2016) - International licence grade C (following Art.
+20 DMSB licence terms 2016) - National Junior licence (following Art.
+18 DMSB licence terms 2016) - 4.2 All Drivers, holding a National or International EU-Professional-Licence following Article 2.3.9 of the Code and an ASN authorisation for foreign licence holders, may participate in the Championship and are eligible to score points and receive price money. - 4.3 Drivers, holding one of the licenses listed in Article 4.1 issued by a foreign ASN and an ASN authorisation following Article 2.3.6.a.ii of the Code, may participate in the Championship and are eligible to score points nor receive price money. - 4.4 Drivers, holding an International Licence grade B, A or a Super-Licence, may not participate in the Championship. - 4.5 Drivers, holding one of the licenses listed in Article 4.1 issued by a foreign ASN and an ASN authorisation for foreign licence holders, may participate in the Championship, but are not eligible to score points nor receive price money.

-4.5 Competitors not identical with the driver must be in possession of a company or club competitor license issued by the DMSB or a foreign ASN and valid for 2015.
+4.6 Competitors not identical with the driver must be in possession of a company or club competitor license issued by the DMSB or a foreign ASN and valid for 2016.